princenyeche/machine-learning/README.md

 - Vectorization
 - Broadcasting

-We'll employ the use of two Python libraries `numpy` and `pandas` for data wrangling and analysis.
-Then walk our way towards using `Pytorch` to build, traing and evaluate deep learning models such as:
+We'll employ the use of two Python libraries, `numpy` and `pandas`, for data wrangling and analysis.
+Then walk our way towards using `Pytorch` to build, train and evaluate deep learning models such as:

 - Convolutional Neural Network (CNNs)